 That set the ground rules for sizing and configuring both their database and their application, implementing various database features, including defining a resource manager plan that reflected the customers stated priorities.

-The presentation is available in a pdf file in pdf format.
+The presentation is also available in a pdf file in pdf format.